High Temperature Massless Scalar Partition Function on General Stationary Backgrounds: Equilibrium scalar partition function to second order in derivatives

 where~$\mathscr{C}^{\mu}_{\,\,\,\,\nu\alpha\beta}$ is the four-dimensional Weyl tensor,~$c$ the trace anomaly, and~$\sqrt{g}\beta\equiv \int_{0}^{\beta_{0}}d\tau e^{\sigma}\sqrt{g}$ comes from the integration over the compact Euclidean time.
 In this expression, we have stressed that all quantities in the integrand and independent of the time coordinate and the ellipsis stands for terms of cubic order in the curvatures~$R$,~$R_{ij}$,~$f_{ij}$, and $\overline{P}$, as well as possibly some terms proportional to~$\Box R$ or $R^{2}$.
 Under a Weyl rescaling~\eqref{eq:Weyltrans}, the anomalous effective action~\eqref{eq:W_anomaly} transforms as

 rendering the expression of the type-B Weyl anomaly.

-At finite temperature, on the other hand, after summing over Matsubara frequencies the logarithmic part of the effective action exhibits the following structure\footnote{As it will be discussed in the next section, the logarithmic Laplacian appearing in the zero temperature term~\eqref{eq:W_anomaly} is cancelled by a similar contribution from the finite temperature piece.}
+At finite temperature, on the other hand, after summing over Matsubara frequencies the logarithmic part of the effective action exhibits the following structure\footnote{As it will be discussed in the next section, the logarithmic Laplacian appearing in the zero-temperature term~\eqref{eq:W_anomaly} is canceled by a similar contribution from the finite-temperature piece.}

 where~$\mathfrak{R}_{i}$ represents combinations of metric functions of second order in derivatives and~$\chi_{ij}$ are appropriate differential form factors.
 This is heuristically seen by considering the simpler example of a stationary metric with~$\sigma=0$ and~$g_{ij}=\delta_{ij}$.
 Then, we have